scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 The conditional probability of :math:`X` with value :math:`x` given another variable :math:`Y` with value :math:`y` is :math:`P(X=x~|Y=y)`.
 Much like above, if we want to consider the probability of each possible event without specifying one, sometimes this will be written as :math:`P(X|Y=y)`.
 If we are considering conditioning on any of the possible values of the known variable, we might use the notation :math:`P(X|Y)`, but that is a slight abuse of the notation.

-You *can* view :math:`P(X|Y)` as a function over the space defined by :math:`X\times Y`.
-However, if you do so, do not interpret this as a probability function (of any kind).
+You *can* view :math:`P(X|Y)` as a function over the :math:`X\times Y` space.
+But do not interpret that as a probability function (of any kind).
 Rather, this defines a probability function for :math:`X` relative to each value of :math:`Y`.
 Without conditioning on :math:`Y` we have many potential probability functions of X. Equivalently, it denotes a *family* of probability functions on X indexed by the values :math:`Y=y`.

 The *joint probability* of :math:`X` and :math:`Y` is the probability that both :math:`X` and  :math:`Y` occur in the event set in question.
 This is noted as :math:`P(X,Y)` or :math:`P(X \cap Y)` (using the set theoretic intersection operation).
 Similar to :math:`P(X|Y)`, you *can* view :math:`P(X,Y)` as a function over the space defined by :math:`X\times Y`.
 However, :math:`P(X,Y)` is a probability function in the sense that the sum of :math:`P(X=x,Y=y)` over all the possible events in the space defined by :math:`(x,y)\in X\times Y` equals 1.